akuklev/HOCC/README.md

 recursively) with inductive type family indexed by them one gains the ability to interpret dependent type theories (in bi-directional presentation) as inductive types.
 This can be further generalized
 two-fold:
-* * by large induction-recursion to allow the theory to represent its own syntax by utilizing “external” termination checking à la “The Gentle Art of Levitation”, or
+* * Extension by large induction-recursion to allow the theory to represent its own syntax by utilizing “external” termination checking à la “The Gentle Art of Levitation”.
-* * by allowing higher constructors for the type family (but not for the index): this way we obtain extended algebraic theories XAT (in case, the resulting family quotient-inductive) or higher XATs otherwise.
+* * Extension by path constructors for the type family (but not for the index) makes recursion motives for those types form an extension of GAT⁻ (Generalized Algebraic Theories without equations on sorts) we'd like to call XATs (Extended Algebraic Theories) or higher XATs depending on their set-truncatedness.
 We conjecture that XATs have natural functorial semantics in the doctrine of weak model categories, while higher XATs require ∞-categories.
 We speculate about possible generalization to directed higher XATs with natural semantics in ω-categories.

 § Finitistic Core
 -----------------